 In New York State, if a partner chooses to leave the marital home without a prior agreement in place, the court has the authority to issue an order mandating that the departing partner contributes to household expenses, including mortgage payments.
 This situation can create significant financial challenges for the partner who moved out prematurely, as they are now responsible for two sets of bills to manage.

 If a wife decides to move out before divorce proceedings, seeking the assistance of a New York divorce lawyer becomes crucial.
-At the Law Offices of Juan Luciano Divorce Lawyer, our team of attorneys is experienced in providing essential guidance and representation in such cases.
+At Juan Luciano Divorce Lawyer, our team of attorneys is experienced in providing essential guidance and representation in such cases.
 We are well-equipped to negotiate agreements that ensure the partner who moved out is not burdened with excessive financial responsibilities, such as contributing to household expenses and the mortgage.
 Schedule a consultation with us to discuss your specific situation and explore legal strategies that can safeguard your rights and interests.

 If a Spouse Leaves Home Can They Come Back?